dxdydz/321/zoningout.md

 ### Mixed-Use Development

 For this game, you may place a second piece on top of an existing piece when placing.
 For the purposes of all other rules, these two pieces are considered next to each other (so you may never, for example, place a medium on top of another medium).
 Both pieces are also considered next to the four spaces orthogonal to their space.
+For legibility, you should arrange the pieces such that the smaller piece is stacked on top of the larger piece.

 **Target Score**: 7